Home » Recipes » Course » Meat » Sticky Asian Style Gochujang Chicken Meatballs

 How to make it

-Add all the ingredients for the meatballs into a large mixing bowl, then mix well to combine.
+Add all the ingredients for the meatballs into a large bowl, then mix well to combine.
 The best way to do this is to get your hands in there, but you can mix it with a spoon too.
 Wet your hands (this will help to stop the mixture from sticking to them) then spoon a heaped tablespoon into your hands.
-Roll it into a ball, then pop it onto a lined oven tray and repeat with the rest of the mixture.
+Roll it into a ball, then place it onto a lined oven tray and repeat with the rest of the mixture.

 Got a question?